God’s Grace

 I am loved by God.

-I have been adopted; I am not abandoned.
+I am adopted.
+I am not abandoned.

-I am accepted; I am not rejected.
+I am accepted.
+I am not rejected.

-I am His child.
+I belong to God, and I am His child.

-Read more of Toni's blogs HERE!
+Read more of Toni's blogs HERE.